deepraj88/qTESLA/README.md

 ### Open Project
 * Download the github project in the local repository.
 * Open the project.
 The project name ends with (.prj).
-One such path for project is: CRYSTALS-Dilithium/Optimized_Implementation/Dilithium_weak/dilithium_weak.prj/
  ![open_project](./Hw_Implementation_Docs/open_project.png)
 * The project has different solutions.
 Each solution has unique target device, clock period, cosimultation settings, and configuration settings.
  ![solution_names](./Hw_Implementation_Docs/solution_names.png)